p4-team/ctf/2017-04-21-plaidctf/multicast/README.md

 We use Chinese Reminder Theorem to get values `ti` which for each dataset `i` should give 1 mod `ni` and 0 modulo any other of the moduli.
 Then we calculate the product of all moduli and create a polynomial ring with this value, because now all calculations will be mod `n1*n2*...`.

-Finally we create a polynomial suggested by Durfee and we find the roots using Coppersmith method (implemented as Howgrave version, borrowed from https://github.com/mimoo/RSA-and-LLL-attacks/blob/master/coppersmith.sage ).
+Finally we create a polynomial suggested by Durfee and we find the roots using Coppersmith method.

 The extracted root is the message we were looking for: `PCTF{L1ne4r_P4dd1ng_w0nt_s4ve_Y0u_fr0m_H4s7ad!}`